 Committee Chair: Stephen F. Page

-Other Committee Charles Thomas Burbage
+Other Committee Members: Charles Thomas Burbage

-Members:
+Meetings held in FY 2015: 5

 Our Nominating and Corporate Governance Committee's purpose is to assist our board by identifying individuals qualified to become members of our board of directors, consistent with criteria set by our board, and to develop our corporate governance principles.
 This committee's responsibilities include: